bulib/dataWebsite/manage/metadata.md

 ---
 ## What are Metadata? ##

-Metadata are documentation for your data set, expressed using a formal syntax.
-They are used to record all information needed for your data's future use, and attached to the data set itself, usually as separate files.
+Metadata are documentation for your data set that is expressed with a formal syntax.
+They are used to record all information needed for your data's future use and attached to the data set itself, usually as separate files.
 Here is a list of what metadata might contain:

 + a brief or detailed description of the data itself;
 + names, labels and descriptions for variables, records and their values;
 + explanation of codes and classification schemes used;
 + codes of, and reasons for, missing values;
-+ derived data created after collection, with code, algorithm or command file used to create them;
++ derived data created after collection, with code, algorithm or command file used to create them; <<suggestion: kind of hard to understand?
+Might also just not know what dervided data is!, or maybe just say dervided data with code, algorithm or command file used to create them>>
 + weighting and grossing variables created and how they should be used;
-+ data listing with descriptions for cases, individuals or items studied, for example for logging qualitative interviews;
++ data listing with descriptions for cases, individuals or items studied, for example for logging qualitative interviews <<suggestion: a bit confusing, do you mean to say logging qualitative interviews is an example?
+If so, maybe do (example: logging qualitative interviews);
-+ descriptions of applications (commercial or open-source) were used to run analyses, and the versions of those applications;
++ descriptions of applications (commercial or open-source) used to run analyses, and the versions of those applications;
 + descriptions of file formats used to store the data;
 + documentation of experimental protocols;
 + documentation of the code written for statistical and other analyses.